OfficeDev/Office-Add-in-JavaScript-WebApiService/README.md

 - WebApi SampleManifest.xml: The manifest file for the Office add-in.
 - App\Home\Home.html: The HTML user interface for the mail add-in for Office.
-- App\Home\Home.js: The JavaScript file that handles sending the attachment information to the remote Attachment service included with this sample.
+- App\Home\Home.js: The JavaScript file that builds and sends the feedback request to the service.
 - Controllers\SendFeedbackController.cs: The business logic for the sample Web API service.
 - App_Start\WebApiConfig.cs: Binds the default routing for the Web API service.